CauseCade/CauseCade-lessons/Bayesian_Network_Pt_4.md

 Note that here that the 3 random variables are not all independent (i.e. P({1}) * P({2}) * P({3}) =/= P({1}&cap;{2}&cap;{3}).
-So, while 1 and 2 may be independent, the whole network is not.
+So, while 1 and 2 may be independent (from eachother), the whole network is not.

 [ex2] Let's look at another example.
 We have the following three random variables: